Should You Invest in the Hang Seng Index?

-Hong Kong is the world's freest economy and one of the world's leading financial centers, with low taxation, near-free port trade, and international financial markets.
-These dynamics have made the country's stock market—the Hong Kong Stock Exchange—the third largest in Asia behind Japan's Tokyo Stock Exchange and China's Shanghai Stock Exchange, and the sixth largest in the world.
+Hong Kong is the world's most free economy and one of the world's leading financial centers, with low taxation, near-free port trade, and international financial markets.
+These dynamics have made the country's stock market, the Hong Kong Stock Exchange, the third-largest in Asia and the sixth-largest in the world.

-International investors tracking this market often watch the Hang Seng Index, which tracks the largest companies traded on the Hong Kong Stock Exchange, accounting for about 60% of the exchange's total market capitalization.
-Since its inception in July of 1964, the index has moved from 100 points to more than 20,000 points in December of 2006, which represents a 19,900 percent gain.
+International investors tracking this market often watch the Hang Seng Index, which tracks the largest companies traded on the Hong Kong Stock Exchange.
+This index accounts for about 60% of the exchange's total market capitalization.
+Since its inception in July of 1964, the index has moved from 100 points to more than 26,000 points.

 The Hang Seng Index

-The Hang Seng Index is a stock market index consisting of 50 of the largest and most liquid companies listed on the Hong Kong Stock Exchange that accounts for more than half of its total market capitalization.
-Like the S&P 500 in the United States, the index is designed to mimic the overall performance of the stock market at any given time, with a base value of 100 on July 31, 1964.
+The Hang Seng Index is a stock market index consisting of 50 of the largest and most liquid companies listed on the Hong Kong Stock Exchange.
+This accounts for more than half of its total market capitalization.
+Like the S&P 500 in the United States, the index is designed to mimic the overall performance of the stock market at any given time.

 Like many indexes, the Hang Seng also underlies many exchange-traded funds (ETFs) that provide easy exposure to Hong Kong's economy in a single security.
 These ETFs offer a simpler alternative to American Depository Receipts (ADRs) that provide additional exposure to individual Hong Kong stocks, which must be integrated into a wider portfolio to ensure diversification.